pnlbwh/pnlNipype/docs/README.md

 * ANTs

 You can build ANTs from [source](https://github.com/ANTsX/ANTs).
-Additionally, you should define [ANTSPATH](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS#set-path-and-antspath)
+Additionally, you should define [ANTSPATH](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS#set-path-and-antspath).
+The other alternative can be installing ANTs through `conda`.
+We have developed a conda package for `ANTs==2.3.0`.
+You can get that by:

+    conda install -c pnbwh ants

 * dcm2niix